 I am a firm believer that we all possess the strength and ability to navigate through the journey of life, but some journeys are better taken with the guidance of someone else.
 I am merely a guide, leading you to powers you already have.

 I am a therapist from Los Angeles, California and my qualifications include a BA (Honors) in Psychology as well as a MA in Counseling Psychology.
 Additionally, I worked as a research assistant for the Bijlmer Project, a research and intervention based project that focuses on the psychological and social needs of victims of human trafficking.
 Up until February 2020, I had been living in the Netherlands since 2010 (in Leiden and The Hague).
 Since then, I moved back to California, although I still practice predominantly in the Netherlands, as well as all over the world with online sessions.
-I was a licensed therapist at the Register Beroepsbeoefenaren Complementaire Zorg (RBCZ) and a member of the Algemene Beroepsvereniging van Counseling (ABvC), while living in the Netherlands and I’m currently a member of the American Counseling Association (ACA).
-I regularly attend psychotherapy conferences and trainings to stay up to date with advances in the field.
+I was a licensed therapist in the Netherlands and I’m currently a member of the American Counseling Association (ACA) and adhere to their ethical principles.
+I've decided to forgo the licensure process in California, so that I can stay more authentic to myself and my clients, however, I regularly attend psychotherapy conferences and trainings to stay up to date with advances in the field.

 In my practice, I work individually with adults and adolescents from the age of 16+.
-I am a feminist and have a strong passion for women's rights, as well as the social, cultural and health issues that impact a woman throughout her lifetime.
-This includes difficulties surrounding pregnancy,abortion, miscarriage, menopause, sexual assault, domestic violence, body image, discrimination, racism and harassment.
+I am a feminist and have a strong passion for women's rights and empowerment, as well as the social, cultural and health issues that impact a woman throughout her lifetime.
+This includes difficulties surrounding pregnancy, abortion, miscarriage, menopause, sexual assault, domestic violence, body image, discrimination, racism and harassment.
 As a human and a therapist, I believe it to be crucial to challenge the often rigid and stereotypical notions of gender.
 I also work with concerns of sexual functioning, sexual pleasure and alternative practices in sexuality and relationships.
-I am a supporter and ally of the LGBTQ+ community and feel competent in helping those who struggle with issues regarding sexual orientation and gender identity.
+I am an ally to the LGBTQ+ community and feel competent in helping those who struggle with issues regarding sexual orientation and gender identity.